Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 At least this is what we have been told right?
 We are told we are free because we get to vote.
 We are told we are free because we can choose what store to make purchases in, because we can choose which airline to fly on.
 We are told we are free because we have health care choices.
 But do these things really represent freedom?

-We are told that our men and women in uniform are fighting for ‘our freedom’.
-How do they defend our freedom by bombing a country on the other side of the world that never threatened our freedom?
+We are told that our men and women in uniform are fighting for ‘our freedom’, in a small foreign country on the other side of the world.
+Is that freedom?

 So what is freedom?
 How does one define the term?